-Dr Giannopoulos is a lecturer in Computer Science at Middlesex and a member of the Foundations of Computing group.
+Dr Giannopoulos is a senior lecturer in Computer Science at Middlesex and a member of the Foundations of Computing group.

 His research interests span the areas of exact and approximation algorithms, parameterized complexity, computational geometry and geometric optimization.